Agilefreaks/n8n-nodes-json-api-spec/README.md

 - `type` - The resource type
 - `attributes` - The resource attributes as a JSON object

+### Serialize Resource Object and Array with Relationships
+The optional parameter `included` will add `data.relationshiphs` and `included` keys with the resources provided.

 ## Compatibility

 - Tested against: n8n 1.113.3